TRICARE Costs 2025 – Premiums, Copays and What You’ll Act…

 • Have ongoing health conditions requiring frequent care

-Choose TRICARE Select if you:
+TRICARE Select makes sense if you:

 • Are generally healthy and don’t anticipate high medical costs

-• Travel frequently or live in remote areas
+• Travel frequently or live in remote areas far from military facilities

-Tips for Minimizing TRICARE Costs
+Tips for Keeping TRICARE Costs Down

-• Use military pharmacies: Fill prescriptions at MTFs for zero cost
+• Use military pharmacies: Fill prescriptions at MTFs for zero cost whenever possible

-• Use preventive care: Annual physicals and screenings are fully covered
+• Use preventive care: Annual physicals and screenings are fully covered — take advantage of them

 Michael Rodriguez